An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Study Methodology

 \subsection{Data collection}

 To answer the research questions, we used the Hugging Face API to extract a list of all models publicly hosted on the platform.
 An initial list of 500,000 models was pulled on July 9, 2024, and a full list of all available models was obtained on July 11, 2024.
 Using the same APIs, we mined data (model cards and metadata) for each model on this list.
 For models that were unavailable through the API (as described in \Cref{sec:no_api_access}), we employed a web-scraping technique relying on a combination of Python's \texttt{request} module and the BeautifulSoup HTML parser.
 Mining took place between July 9 and July 12, 2024, yielding 760,460 mined models.
 We also used the Hugging Face API to gather the list of all datasets publicly hosted on the platform and available through the API as of July 9, 2024.
+For each model in our dataset, information on base models and datasets was obtained, when available, from the \cardData attribute of the model metadata as well as from the model tags.
 We make all the raw data acquired from mining available in our replication package \cite{anonymous_repo}.

-While a handful of research datasets for Hugging Face models already exist \cite{jiang2024peatmoss, jiang2023ptmtorrent}, we opted to create our own dataset for this work for three reasons.
-First, we aimed to analyze the most current data, which includes new models and model families (\eg new models recently added to the Llama family of models) and changes in licensing frequencies (see \Cref{sec:licensing}).
-Second, we aimed to collect and analyze the most comprehensive and complete dataset; as shown in \Cref{tab:dataset-comparison}, our dataset is significantly larger than existing datasets.
-Third, unlike Jiang \etal \cite{jiang2024peatmoss} and Pepe \etal \cite{pepe2024hugging}, we were not focused on model-to-GitHub repository dependencies; accordingly, we aimed to design a dataset tailored for mapping model-to-model dependencies.
+Although there are a handful of research datasets for Hugging Face models and datasets already exist \cite{jiang2024peatmoss, jiang2023ptmtorrent}, we opted to create our own dataset for this work for three reasons: \begin{enumerate} \item We aimed to analyze the most current data, which includes new models and model families (\eg new models recently added to the Llama family of models) and changes in licensing frequencies (see \Cref{sec:licensing}).
+The presence of these new models is significant given that many of these were the first open-weight models capable of competing with the, until then, assumed more powerful and untouchable proprietary options (\eg OpenAI's Chat-GPT, Google's Gemini, and Anthropic's Claude).
+The practical utility of these new models represented a paradigm shift for fine-tuning, reusing, and remixing existing open-weight models.
+Their inclusion is essential to understand the present state of the ML supply chain on Hugging Face. \item We aimed to collect and analyze a more comprehensive and complete dataset; as shown in \Cref{tab:dataset-comparison}, our dataset is significantly larger than most existing datasets and comprises both datasets and models. \item Unlike Jiang \etal \cite{jiang2024peatmoss} and Pepe \etal \cite{pepe2024hugging}, we were not focused on model-to-GitHub repository dependencies; accordingly, we aimed to design a dataset tailored for mapping model-to-model and dataset-to-model dependencies. \end{enumerate}